River Bass Fishing 101: The Complete Guide (May 2026)

 Reading Water Like a Pro

-Success starts before you make a cast.
-I spend the first 10 minutes at any spot just watching the water.
-Look for:
+Success begins before your first cast.
+I spend the first ten minutes at any new spot simply observing.
+Look for these telltale signs:

 The Drift and Swing

-This technique murders smallmouth.
-Cast upstream at a 45-degree angle, let your lure sink, then swing it across current breaks.
-The key is maintaining bottom contact while letting the current do the work.
+This technique destroys smallmouth bass.
+Cast upstream at a forty-five degree angle, let your lure sink to the bottom, then swing it across current breaks.
+The key is maintaining bottom contact while letting current do the work.
+Your lure imitates a disoriented baitfish struggling in the flow.

 Position Fishing

-Unlike lakes where you can approach from any angle, river positioning is critical.
-Always work upstream when possible – bass face into current watching for food.
-Approaching from behind gives you the element of surprise.
+Unlike lakes where you can approach from any angle, river positioning matters enormously.
+Always work upstream when possible.
+Bass face into current watching for food.
+Approaching from downstream gives you the element of surprise.

-When fishing from my kayak, I'll anchor above a spot and make multiple presentations.
-Sometimes it takes 10 casts at different angles before triggering a strike.
+When fishing from my kayak, I anchor above productive spots and make multiple presentations from different angles.
+Sometimes it takes ten casts at varying angles before triggering a strike from a stubborn fish.

 The Power of Stealth

-Rivers are typically shallower and clearer than lakes.
-Spooky conditions demand stealth:
+Rivers run shallower and clearer than most lakes.
+Spooky conditions demand stealth approaches:

 Kayak Fishing Rivers

-Kayak fishing gives you huge advantages on rivers.
-You can access skinny water, silently approach spots, and cover miles of river bass boats can't reach.
+Kayaks offer unique advantages on rivers.
+You access skinny water that bass boats cannot reach, silently approach productive spots, and cover miles of river efficiently.
 My river fishing kayak setup includes:

-The biggest challenge is positioning.
-Unlike lakes where you can hold position easily, river current constantly pushes you downstream.
+The biggest challenge involves positioning.
+Unlike lakes where holding position proves simple, river current constantly pushes you downstream.
 I use a combination of eddies, anchor positions, and quick paddle corrections to stay on productive water.

 Safety First

-River fishing isn't without risks.
-I learned this the hard way when I flipped my kayak in Class II rapids while chasing smallmouth.
-Now I always:
+River fishing carries real risks.
+I learned this lesson the hard way when I flipped my kayak in Class II rapids while chasing smallmouth.
+Now I follow these non-negotiable safety rules:

 Regional River Bass Fishing